Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 -----------------------------------------------------------------------------
 ## Objective of this Project:

-**The primary objective of this project is to practice some big-data analysis, like topic trending, user behavior profiling and sentiment analysis on text messages.**
+**The primary objective of this project is to study "How individual's opinion towards specific issue might shift under external influence".** What I have finished through this project includes some basis big-data analysis, like topic trending, user behavior profiling and sentiment analysis on text messages.

 The case which was chosen to study is the 2016 presidential election, since this is certainly a major media and public focus point.
 Twitter was chosen as the data source, primarily due to its free twitter API.